bassamanator/Sovol-SV06-firmware/README.md

 ### Flash Firmware

-💡 If you have already flashed klipper onto your motherboard in the past, you can skip this step.
+💡 If you flashed Klipper onto your motherboard in the past, you can skip this step.

 Please note:

-- For the sake of simplicity, I will refer to the klipper firmware file as `klipper.bin` even though the actual filename is something along the lines of `klipper-v0.11.0-148-g52f4e20c.bin`.
+- For the sake of simplicity, I will refer to the firmware file as `klipper.bin` even though the actual filename is something along the lines of `klipper-v0.11.0-148-g52f4e20c.bin`.
 - The firmware file is located in the `misc` folder.
 - Flashing will only work if current firmware filename is _different from previous flashing procedure_.
 The `.bin` is also important.
 - You may find this [video](https://youtu.be/p6l253OJa34) useful.